 A further problem with Searle’s naturalistic theory of social reality pointed out by Ferraris concerns Searle’s formula “We make it the case by Declaration that a Y status function exists in a context C”.
 In using the term “we”, here, Searle is drawing on his account of what he calls “collective intentionality”, and which he refers to as the “fundamental building block of all human social ontology”.
 It is collective intentionality, on Searle’s view, which brings about what Ferraris calls the transfiguration of a physical object into a social object, as when Fred becomes transfigured by his university peers into a professor ordinarius.
-But how, Ferraris asks, is collective intentionality to provide an account of those free-standing Y terms which have no foundation in any physical object?
+But how, Ferraris asks, is collective intentionality to provide an account of those free-standing Y terms that have no foundation in any physical object?

 Ferraris himself proposes in his Documentalità (2009) a solution to this problem in terms of his own theory of Documentality, a theory that is based in turn on the philosophy of writing set forth by Jacques Derrida in his Of Grammatology (1967).
 Derrida’s writings on writing have been rightly criticized for what seems to be their willful obfuscation.
 In Documentalità, however, Ferraris proposes what he sees as a way of making sense of Derrida by seeing him as key precisely to the problems we face in understanding the ontology of social reality in the way proposed by Searle.

-Ferraris begins by pointing to the fact that Derrida dedicated one of his essays (subsequently published in Margins of Philosophy, 1971) to the work on speech acts of Searle’s mentor J.L.
+Ferraris begins by pointing to the fact that Derrida dedicated one of his essays (subsequently published in Margins of Philosophy (1971) to the work on speech acts of Searle’s mentor J.L.
 Austin.
 As Derrida observed in this essay – and this may be one of the very few places where Monsieur Derrida may have come close to a coherent thought – most speech acts are in fact inscribed acts – for without records of some sort there is no way in which performatives could produce highly complex social objects such as conferences, marriages, graduation ceremonies, or constitutions.
 The point is simple, if we imagine a graduation or a wedding or a coronation ceremony in which there are no distributed and signed and countersigned plans and bookings, acts of registration and signed testimonies, then it is difficult to maintain thereafter that a graduate, or a husband and a wife, or a king have been produced.

 The Ferraris theory of Documentality now takes Derrida one step further by arguing that in fact every speech act is inscribed – since for Ferraris what maintains putative social objects in being are not merely traces on paper, or in the hard drives of your bank’s computers, but also traces (“inscriptions”) in your brain.
-Recall our remark, above, to the effect that, through the rise of documents private memory traces inside human brains became prosthetically augmented.
+Recall our remark, above, to the effect that, through the rise of documents, private memory traces inside human brains became prosthetically augmented.
 Derrida, in Ferraris’s eyes, was wrong to claim that “nothing exists outside the text”.
-For actually, of course, the entire world of physics and chemistry and biology exists outside the text, and independently of every recording.
+For in actuality, of course, the entire world of physics and chemistry and biology exists outside the text, and independently of every recording.
 Indeed this world existed for billions of years before texts or recordings (or people) existed at all.
 Trivially, however, if Ferraris and de Soto are right, the same cannot be said of social objects.
 The latter depend intimately on the records created by human beings to sustain them in existence, and on the social agreements about what the documents mean and about who has authority to interpret this meaning.

 Ferraris therefore proposes a modification of Derrida’s slogan, applying it exclusively to the domain of social ontology, in the form of a thesis to the effect that “nothing social exists outside the text”.